-Described as “vividly colored” (The New York Times) and “exhilarating” (The Philadelphia Inquirer), Jeremy Gillʼs music has earned him residencies and fellowships with Chautauqua Opera (2016), Copland House (2015), American Opera Projects (2013–14), and the MacDowell Colony (2013), as well as major grants from New Music USA (2015) and Chamber Music America (2011).
-In November 2015, Jeremy traveled to Havana, Cuba as part of a select group of composers assembled by the American Composers Forum as the first US Artist Delegation to the Havana Contemporary Music Festival, a historic trip documented by ACF and National Public Radio.
+Described as “vividly colored” (The New York Times) and “exhilarating” (The Philadelphia Inquirer), Jeremy Gillʼs music has earned him residencies and fellowships with the Bogliasco Foundation (2017), Chautauqua Opera (2016), Copland House (2015), American Opera Projects (2013–14), and the MacDowell Colony (2013), as well as major grants from New Music USA (2015) and Chamber Music America (2011).
+In November 2015, Jeremy traveled to Havana, Cuba as part of a select group of composers assembled by the American Composers Forum as the first US Artist Delegation to the Havana Contemporary Music Festival, a historic trip documented by ACF and National Public Radio

 During the summer of 2016 Jeremy was the first Composer in Residence with Chautauqua Opera, where three new works of his were premiered: Rose, composed for mezzo-soprano Tesia Kwarteng and setting a text by Ann Patchett; Ladiesʼ Voices, composed for soprano Chelsea Miller, Chautauqua Operaʼs 16 Studio Artists in various speaking roles, and accompanied by full orchestra, setting the short play of the same name by Gertrude Stein; and The Invisible City, composed for countertenor Patrick Terry and setting a text by Italo Calvino.
 While in residence with Chautauqua Opera, Jeremy simultaneously served as cover conductor to General and Artistic Director Steven Osgood on La Traviata and The Mikado and as a member of the coaching and accompanying staff.

-The 2016–17 season will include the world premiere of Jeremyʼs Duo for Violin and Piano featuring Peter Sirotin and Ya-Ting Chang of the Mendelssohn Trio, commissioned to honor the 35th anniversary of Market Square Concerts, and performances of Helian featuring Jonathan Hays and Copeland Woodruff at National Sawdust in NYC, Parabasis (2006) featuring the Chameleon Arts Ensemble at the Goethe-Institut in Boston, and multiple performances of the suite from Capriccio (2012) featuring the Parker Quartet.
-His chamber opera Letters from Quebec to Providence in the Rain will be presented during the 2017 National Opera Associationʼs Conference in Santa Barbara as one of three finalists for NOAʼs Dominick Argento Chamber Opera Prize.
+The remainder of the 2016–17 season included the world premiere of Jeremyʼs Duo for Violin and Piano featuring Peter Sirotin and Ya-Ting Chang of the Mendelssohn Trio, commissioned to honor the 35th anniversary of Market Square Concerts, as well as performances of Helian featuring Jonathan Hays and Copeland Woodruff at National Sawdust in NYC, Parabasis (2006) featuring the Chameleon Arts Ensemble at the Goethe-Institut in Boston, and multiple performances of the suite from Capriccio (2012) featuring the Parker Quartet.
+His chamber opera Letters from Quebec to Providence in the Rain was presented during the 2017 National Opera Associationʼs Conference in Santa Barbara as one of three finalists for NOAʼs Dominick Argento Chamber Opera Prize.

+Deemed “a fine pianist” by The New York Times, Jeremy regularly appears as a pianist and conductor in music of his own and by his contemporaries.
+He has been a featured performer at major venues including Merkin Hall, National Sawdust, the Mansion at Strathmore, and Calderwood Hall at the Gardner Museum.
 Jeremy has conducted over 35 world premieres featuring artists such as Eric Owens, Ching-Yun Hu, Evan Hughes, Lucy Shelton, and Randall Scarlata with ensembles including the Dolce Suono Ensemble, the Mendelssohn Club of Philadelphia, and Network for New Music.
-During the 2016–17 season he will conduct the Boston-area premiere of Missy Mazzoliʼs Song from the Uproar at the Isabella Stewart Gardner Museum, featuring the Firebird Ensemble and mezzo-soprano Abigail Fischer.
+During the 2016–17 season he conducted the Boston-area premiere of Missy Mazzoliʼs Song from the Uproar, featuring the Firebird Ensemble and mezzo-soprano Abigail Fischer, and a concert of Nico Muhlyʼs recent works featuring countertenor Anthony Roth Costanzo, both at the Isabella Stewart Gardner Museum under the auspices of Beth Morrison Projects.

 He has received awards and grants from BMI, ASCAP, and a Music Alive composer residency from the League of American Orchestras and Meet the Composer, and has served as the Composer in Residence with Chautauqua Opera, the Harrisburg Symphony Orchestra, and the Newburyport Chamber Music Festival.
 He is a regular lecturer for the Boston Symphony Orchestra and Rockport Music, and edited A Dance of Polar Opposites, a theoretical-philosophical work written between 1955–2005 by his former teacher George Rochberg, published by the University of Rochester Press in 2012.